jtr13/1201/Syllabus.md

 ## Tests

-Tests, including the final, are cumulative, with a greater emphasis on newer material.
-Allowable materials include pens, pencils, erasers, a hand-held NON-GRAPHING calculator (one line display), and a single (two-sided) 8.5” x 11” sheet of original handwritten notes for the first two tests, and three sheets (each two-sided) for the final. <em>Make-up tests will only be administered in cases of documented emergencies.</em>
+Allowable materials on tests include pens, pencils, erasers, a hand-held NON-GRAPHING calculator (one line display), and a single (two-sided, or two one-sided) 8.5” x 11” sheet of original handwritten notes for the first two tests, and three sheets (each two-sided, or six one-sided) for the final.
+Make-up tests will only be administered in cases of documented emergencies.

+The material covered on the tests is as follows:

+Test #1: all material up to the last

+**For Test #1 and Test #2 dates, see CourseWorks Assignments.**

+**For the date of the Final, see https://ssol.columbia.edu/ -- click "Exam List" and then "Projected University Examination Schedule".
+(In most cases, final dates are set by the University not individual professors.)**

 ## Getting Help